ccloquet/freeDV_notifier/README.md

 TODO: add filters (eg: only receive the connect events, or the QSY on certain bands), add a server part to subscribe without the need to run it in your browser, ...

+Tell me in the issues if this is a useful feature, so I can improve it if needed.